aws-samples/vpc-cross-account-peering-automation/README.md

 To run the example see the `cdk` folder and find the `./bin/environment.template.ts` file.
 Copy and rename the file to `environment.ts`

 Within this file update the `PROVIDER_ACCOUNT` and `CONSUMER_ACCOUNT` (needed to allow cross-account lambda access) variable to match the account ID you wish to use for the provider.
-Ignore any `CONSUMER_` variables for now.
+Ignore any other variables for now.

+Bootstrap cdk in the provider account if not done already `cdk bootstrap`

 You can now deploy the provider test framework using `cdk deploy providerStack`

 ### Setup a peering entry for the consumer
 The deployment of the stack created a DynamoDB table.
-In order for a consumer to make use of this you need to create an item in this table with the following values (see diagram above for reference)
+In order for a consumer to make use of this you need to either manullay create an allow-list entry or use the cdk automation.

+### Manually create an allow list entry

+Create an entry in this table with the following values (see diagram above for reference)
 * pk: the numeric account id of the consumer
 * sk: a random (hard to guess) **secret** string that you will communicate to the consumer
 * cidr: the allocated IP range for the consumer VPC to peer with - connection attempts with mismatching CIDR will be rejected
 * port: a TCP/UDP port which will be granted access from the consumer account CIDR
 * protocol: tcp | udp designating the protocol the consumer connection will use

+### Automate allow list entries using a cdk Stack
+The sample code includes the `ConsumerAllowListStack` which can maintain entries in your allow list table.

+Update the `allowList` array to cover all consumer connections you want to allow then deploy the stack `cdk deploy consumnerAllowList`

 ## Deploy the consumer stack
-Once you have deployed the provider stack you can use the outputs from the provider to setup the consumer variables in `environments.ts` based on the decisions and outputs from provider stack.
+Once you have deployed the provider stack, and updated the allow-list, you can use the outputs from the provider to setup the consumer variables in `environments.ts` based on the decisions and outputs from provider stack.

+Bootstrap cdk in the consumer account if not done already `cdk bootstrap`

+Then deploy the example peering
 `cdk deploy crossAccountPeering`

 You should now see that a VPC peering has been setup and the provider account has updated routing and security to provide full end-to-end connectivity